-This is undoubtedly one of the most breathtaking spots to camp in Victoria, with shear cliffs framing a river upon which you can camp on it’s bank.
-The perfect beach is only a minute walk away (although you need to cross the busy Great Ocean Road so take care with children!).
-Cumberland River campground is undoubtedly in a beautiful, world class location.
+This is undoubtedly one of the most breathtaking spots to camp in Victoria, with shear cliffs framing a river upon which you can camp on its bank.
+The perfect beach is only a minute’s walk away (although you need to cross the busy Great Ocean Road so take care of your children!).
+Cumberland River Campground is undoubtedly in a beautiful, world-class location.

 Read more camping spot reviews here: